dannyrappleyea/notes/README.md

-# Git Notes Template
+# Personal Notes

-Use this template to create a git-notes repository.
+These are are my personal notes, written using git and markdown using a system called [git-notes](https://github.com/digitalreplica/git-notes).
+See my other notes repos at [dannyrappleyea](https://github.com/dannyrappleyea).